-Author of The Women Are Not Fine, out July 10!
+Author of The Women Are Not Fine

 A century ago, in a quiet village in Hungary, a group of women launched a crime ring that spiraled into one of the deadliest mass poisonings in history.
 Most of the victims?
 Their husbands.
-In The Women Are Not Fine, I turn to the archives to understand what happened — and to uncover the lives behind the headlines.
-This is a book about survival, power, and what happens when women are pushed to the edge.
+In The Women Are Not Fine, I turn to the archives to understand what happened — and uncover the lives behind the headlines.
+This book is about survival, power, and what happens when women are pushed to the edge.

 PRAISE FOR THE WOMEN ARE NOT FINE: